dawinye/ChatRoom/README.md

 a function would need to encode/decode multiple times, we tried to reuse the encoder/decoder objects if it didn't generate errors.
 In the first set of encoding and decoding, the sending client and server encode/decode the message as a message struct.
 However, in the second encoding/decoding it is done as a string.
 This is because neither client needs to know all three parts of the message struct (sender needs to know it was delivered to recipient, recipient needs to know who send it plus the content).
+To do this the message struct had three values, To, From and Content which were all strings.
 <img src="diagram.png">

 All communication written and read between the server and clients are stored in byte arrays of size 500.